outofthisworldapps/work-travel/WORK TRAVEL.md

 ## Flights Panel
 - **Local Times**: All flight times (set in the Flights panel) correspond to the local time of the respective airport.
+  - **Outbound Flights**: Departure time is in home time zone, arrival time is in destination time zone.
+  - **Return Flights**: Departure time is in destination time zone, arrival time is in home time zone.
+- **Editable Flight Data**:
+  - All flight times and dates are fully editable in text inputs.
+  - Flight date dropdowns allow selection of any date within the trip duration.
+  - Changes to flight times immediately update the timeline display and positioning.
+  - No automatic history saves on keystroke - allows smooth editing without performance issues.
 - **Single-line Flight Entry**: Each flight booking shows:
   - Drag handle (grip icon) on left.
   - Airline name input.